kavita-patel-dev/UserManagement/README.md

 ## Notes
 - When you build containers both MySQL and PostgreSQL databases will be created with required table and data seeder values.
-- There two different files created under UserManagement.Infrastructure -> DBScript -> Init_MySQL.sql and Init.PostgreSQL.sql which is used once only while building container.
-- docker-compose.yml file has that path under volumes
+- There two different files created under UserManagement.Infrastructure -> DBScript -> Init_MySQL.sql and Init.PostgreSQL.sql which is used once only while building container and docker-compose.yml file has that path under volumes
 - If you want to run this solution in VS 2022 then need to change connectionstring to have server name as localhost.
 Currently connectionstring has service name defined in docker-compose.yml file which is being used to communicate two containers(API,Database).